go-openapi/gh-actions/README.md

 ## Motivation

-This repository currently exposes "installer" actions for some testing go tools so CI workflows may use and pin released actions instead of resorting to a "go install ...@latest" command.
+This repository currently exposes "installer" actions for some testing go tools and CI workflows may use and pin released actions instead of resorting to a `go install ...@latest` command.

 This is mostly motivated by the need to pin CI dependencies to a specific commit and use only